 It is so difficult sole parenting young children with little to no support.
 Managing the day-to-day housekeeping and cooking has been challenging. – Zoe

-For more information on the Special Child Care Benefit, visit the Family Assistance Office website or call 13 61 50.
+For more information on the Child Care Subsidy, visit the Services Australia website or call 13 61 50.

 The Australian Government’s in-home care program provides child care in your home through an approved educator.
 The program has limited allocation places, and to be eligible you must meet a set of criteria.
 To find out more about your eligibility for the program, contact the Family Assistance Office or call 13 61 50.